Starlink: Battle for Atlas review-in-progress — Toys-to-life with toys that are fun

 Elemental weapons

 Look, if I’m flying around in space, I don’t want no stinkin’ fire or ice weapons.
 Give me some frickin’ laser beams!
 Ubisoft did send a variety of weapons, like a missile launcher with ordinance that levitates its target, rockets that create an implosion, and even rams.
 StarFox’s Arwing has lasers, but none of the other ships I received had stock weapons.
-And none of the weapons Ubisoft felt as reliable and useful as basic lasers.
+And none of the weapons felt as reliable and useful as basic lasers.
 Besides, shooting a flamethrower in space just feels … wrong.

 Platforming